 Using neopixels to be able to change the color and brightness of each marker we can solve most of these problems; as well as using an accelerometer to keep water out of the case, as well as a light sensor to adjust brightness.

 With 12 markers the watch can tell time with a accuracy of an average of 2.5 minutes.

 Using the accelerometer to activate the neopixels with the flick of the wrist or a double tap (similar to action seen in smartwatches) the neopixels are turned on with a sweeping animation.
 Additionally a constant neopixel at a light level of 1 will turn on at the 12 o'clock possession to be able to see the relative location of the others in the dark.

-Most other neopixel watches on hackaday have very low battery life, This one adresses that problem by full disconnecting the neopixels from power to avoid powering the microcontrollers within each neopixle that can consume 2.5mAh each even when the neopixels are off.
+Most other neopixel watches have very low battery life, This one addresses that problem by full disconnecting the neopixels from power to avoid powering the microcontrollers within each neopixel that can consume 2.5mAh each even when the neopixels are off.